yarob-alrifai/angular-ngrx-products/README.md

 - **services/**: Contains the service used to connect to the JSON server and manage product data.
 - **components/**: Contains Angular components for product display and administration.

+## Usage

+### Product Management

+The application allows you to manage products, including adding, editing, and deleting products.
+Products are displayed in a list format with a tab bar to filter products by category.

+### Admin Page

+The admin page provides functionality for administrators to manage products, including adding new products, editing existing ones, and deleting products.

+## Folder Structure

+- **src/app/shared**: Contains shared components, pipes, and modules used across the application.
+- **src/app/services**: Contains services for interacting with the backend.
+- **src/app/store**: Contains NgRx state management setup, including actions, effects, reducers, and selectors.

 ## Scripts

 - `npm start`: Starts the Angular development server.